AdobeDocs/core-services.en/help/interface/admin-tool-experience-cloud.md

 level: Experienced
 exl-id: 127eecdd-3862-48ba-8cf6-a8082d2b7bae
 ---
-# View Experience Cloud users and policies in the Admin Tool
+# View Experience Cloud users and policies in the [!UICONTROL Admin Tool]

-Administrators can view a sortable and filterable list of all Experience Cloud users and policies with details in the Admin Tool.
+Administrators can view a sortable and filterable list of all Experience Cloud users and policies with details in the [!UICONTROL Admin Tool].
 User details include a user's product access, roles, and last accessed information.
 Policy details include a policy's (product profile) user, group, developer, integration and admin list, as well as detailed permission and resource information for the policy.

 >[!NOTE]
 >